mysticmode/sorcia/README.md

-# sorcia
+## sorcia
-This is the core service of sorcia.
-A self-hosted and modular services for your Git projects.
-Under development.
+This is the core service of sorcia which contains git server and meta(settings) services.